Calathea crocata (Eternal Flame Plant) Indoor Care; Watering, Pruning, Propagation, Problems

 Drooping leaves

-Drooping leaves on Calathea crocata is caused by dry air, incorrect watering, soggy soil, and being pot-bound.
+Drooping leaves on Calathea crocata is caused by dry air, inconsistent watering, soggy soil, temperature stress, being pot-bound among others.

 Lack of blooms